Deferrable operators

 With traditional operators, a task submits a job to an external system such as a Spark cluster and then polls the job status until it is completed.
 Although the task isn't doing significant work, it still occupies a worker slot during the polling process.
 As worker slots are occupied, tasks are queued and start times are delayed.
 The following image illustrates this process:

 With deferrable operators, worker slots are released when a task is polling for the job status.
 When the task is deferred, the polling process is offloaded as a trigger to the triggerer, and the worker slot becomes available.
 The triggerer can run many asynchronous polling tasks concurrently, and this prevents polling tasks from occupying your worker resources.
-When the terminal status for the job is received, the task resumes, taking a worker slot while it finishes.
-The following image illustrates this process:
+When the terminal status for the job is received, the operator resumes the task, taking up a worker slot while it finishes.
+The following image illustrates the process:

 There are numerous benefits to using deferrable operators including: